Tamales

 salsa verde

 Then get your hands on dried corn husks, pictured below.
-You can get them in the Latin aisles of your supermarket, at many a Latin or international store, or online.
+You can get them in the Latin aisles of your supermarket, at many Latin or international stores, or online.
 No excuse.
 Soak those husks in warm water, so they will become malleable and pliable.
 You don’t want them to crack as you use them to wrap the dough and roll the tamal.
 You will also need to place some of the leaves in the tamalera or steamer.

 Get the tamalera ready.
 Pour water and drop a coin in there.
 That’s a passed down trick from endless generations.
 It works as an alarm for when the tamales may be running out of water, so you won’t need to open up the pot and let all that precious steam come out: if the water is running out, the coin will start jumping up and down and make loud clinking noises.